gitana/alpaca/site/docs/api/dependencies.md

 This example shows how to set up a single dependent field.
 The <code>icecream</code>
 field only renders when the user specifies that they are a lover of ice cream.

+This also wraps a form.
+When you hit submit, the JSON is printed for you.

 <div id="field1"> </div>
 {% raw %}
 <script type="text/javascript" id="field1-script">